The identity of Indian-American-Jewish artist Siona Benjamin is layered and multifaceted, just like her artwork.

 Anonymous Fund of the Milwaukee Jewish Community Foundation Bader Philanthropies Isabel Bader Brico Fund David & Madeleine Lubar Joan Lubar & John Crouch Susan A. Lubar

-America’s Black Holocaust Museum Anonymous Suzy Ettinger Donor Advised Fund of the Milwaukee Jewish Community Foundation Israel Center of the Milwaukee Jewish Federation Jewish Community Relations Council of the Milwaukee Jewish Federation Milwaukee Arts Board with funds from the State of Wisconsin Gene and Ruth Posner Foundation Betsy Rosenblum and Richard Buchband Annalee Sosman Tikkun Ha-Ir University of Wisconsin-Milwaukee – The Sam and Helen Stahl Center for Jewish Studies
+America’s Black Holocaust Museum Anonymous Suzy Ettinger Donor Advised Fund of the Milwaukee Jewish Community Foundation Israel Center of the Milwaukee Jewish Federation Jewish Community Relations Council of the Milwaukee Jewish Federation Milwaukee Arts Board and the Wisconsin Arts Board with funds from the State of Wisconsin Gene and Ruth Posner Foundation Betsy Rosenblum and Richard Buchband Annalee Sosman Tikkun Ha-Ir University of Wisconsin-Milwaukee – The Sam and Helen Stahl Center for Jewish Studies

 In-Kind: America’s Black Holocaust Museum Black Cat Alley Blick Art Materials Cardinal Stritch University East Side Business Improvement District Interfaith Conference of Greater Milwaukee Pardeep Kaleka Marcus Performing Arts Center Milwaukee Public Library Zehra Tahir